Strawberry Pudding and Lemonade Granita Parfaits

 What is Granita

-Good question.
-My easy answer is: granita is like a fancier version of the shaved ice you get at the carnival or county fair.
-It is a flavored ice dessert with the texture of little ice granules.
-But if you want to dive deeper into the genesis of the granita – here is my go-to resource.
+Granita is like a fancier version of the shaved ice you get at the carnival or county fair.
+It is a flavored ice dessert made with water and a flavor, with the texture of little ice granules.

 Ingredients

-• Fresh Lemon – For the lemon zest.
+• Fresh lemon – For the lemon zest in the granita.

-• Lemonade – Store-bought is fine, though you could always make your own!
+• Lemonade – Store-bought is fine, though you could always make your own using my ginger lemonade recipe!

-• Sparkling Water – Any flavor you prefer.
+• Sparkling water – I use unflavored and unsweetened.
+However, use any flavor you prefer.

 • Lemon zest for brightness – I highly recommend using lemon zest in the granita.
 It really brightens the flavor and drives home the lemon flavor.